yihui/yihui.org/content/en/2018-11-09-cosmetic-changes.md

 slug: cosmetic-changes
 ---

 Programmers, including myself, make cosmetic changes in code all the time, such as adding or deleting white spaces or blank lines, or re-wrapping lines, or adding `{ }` to single-line `if` statements.
 That is usually fine.
-However, when making changes in other people's code and sending pull requests on Github, I suggest you refrain from introducing cosmetic changes.
+However, when making changes in other people's code and sending pull requests on GitHub, I suggest you refrain from introducing cosmetic changes.
 There are two reasons:

 1. Such changes require unnecessary attention of the pull request reviewer.
 If you don't know if the reviewer is busy or not, always assume he/she is extremely busy, so the best strategy is to bring the really minimal set of changes, and exclude all non-essential changes ([or save them for later](/en/2018/02/bite-sized-pull-requests/)).